rrbanda/reports-api/README.md

-# API for image analysis reports
+# API for image analysis reports in json format

 ## Overview
 This is a FastAPI application that provides a RESTful API to manage patient data using a Neo4j database.
 The application allows you to perform CRUD (Create, Read, Update, Delete) operations for managing patient records.
 This solution is containerized, making it easy to deploy using Podman.